ShraddhaBisht/sql-data-warehouse-project/README.md

 ---

 ## 🛡️ License
 This project is licensed under the [MIT License].(License).
-You are free to use, modify and share this project with proper attribution .
+And is free to use, modify and share this project with proper attribution .

 ## 🌱 About Me✨